 , referring to a person who lived by a small body of water.

-From a nickname which originally designated a person who played the part of the pope in a play or pageant.
+From a nickname that originally designated a person who played the part of the pope in a play or pageant.
 Otherwise the name could be used as a nickname for a man with a solemn, austere, or pious appearance.
 It is derived from Latin papa